yugabyte/yugabyte-db/docs/content/latest/api/ysql/commands/dcl_set_role.md

 ## Synopsis

-`SET ROLE` sets the current user of the current session to be the specified user.
+Use the `SET ROLE` statement to set the current user of the current session to be the specified user.

 ## Syntax